Which incision should I use for breast augmentation?

 What is the difference between a silicone gel and saline breast implant?

 There are benefits and drawbacks with each of these implant types.
 Saline implants are simple, less expensive, and there is never a question of whether they are broken or not.
 These implants are filled with sterile salt water, the same fluid that is given to a person who is in the ER being treated for dehydration.
 If the implant outer shell develops a break or tear, the implant will quickly deflate, often within a couple hours.
 The saline that leaks out of the implant is safely absorbed by the body.
 Because it’s typically very obvious when a saline implant breaks, there is no need for expensive tests to follow these implants.
 The drawback of a saline implant is the fact that it is not as natural looking or feeling as a silicone implant.
 Some patients complain of wrinkles and ripples, mainly on the bottom or the sides of the implants.

 A silicone implant looks and feels more natural than a saline implant but is more expensive and more controversial than saline.
 In general, the question is How Can We Tell If A Silicone Implant Is Broken?
 Because the silicone inside the new silicone implants is no longer a liquid, but a cohesive gel, it may be very difficult to tell whether an implant may have a break or tear in the outside shell.
-The FDA therefore recommends that all patients who undergo cosmetic breast augmentation with silicone implants undergo an MRI of the breasts 3 years after the original surgery and every other year thereafter.
+The FDA therefore recommends that all patients who undergo cosmetic breast augmentation with silicone implants undergo an MRI or ultrasound of the breasts 5 years after the original surgery and every other year thereafter.
 This is not a requirement, however.
 Make sure to discuss this with your board-certified plastic surgeon prior to undergoing a silicone gel breast augmentation.

 What is the gummy bear breast implant, and is it an option for me?